-d) Private placement
+c) Private placement

-In January 2017, the Company closed a non-brokered private placement in two tranches issuing a total of 18,529,484 units at a price of C\$0.41 per unit for aggregate gross proceeds of C\$7.6 million.
-Each unit consisted of one common share of the Company and one-half of one transferable common share purchase warrant (a "Warrant").
-Each whole Warrant entitled the holder to acquire one additional common share of the Company at a price of C\$0.65 per share (pre-Arrangement price) for a period of 5 years.
-No commissions or finders' fees were paid in connection with the private placement.
-Pursuant to the Arrangement, on May 23, 2017 each Warrant was exchanged for one replacement Entrée Warrant and 0.45 of a Mason Resources transferable common share purchase warrant with the same attributes as the original Warrants.
-The exercise price of the replacement Entrée Warrants was adjusted based on the market value of the two companies after completion of the Arrangement resulting in a ratio between Entrée and Mason Resources of 85% and 15%, respectively.
+On September 14, 2020, the Company closed a non-brokered private placement issuing 10,278,000 units at a price of C\$0.43 per unit for aggregate gross proceeds of C\$4.4 million.
+Each unit consisted of one common share of the Company and one-half of one transferable common share purchase warrant (a "Warrant"").
+Each whole Warrant will entitle the holder to acquire one additional common share of the Company at a price of C\$0.60 per share for a period of 3 years.
+The Company paid a finder's fee of C\$86,000, equal to 5% of aggregate gross subscription proceeds received by the Company from purchasers introduced to the Company by the finder.
+The Company recognized net proceeds of C\$4.3 million after deducting share issuance costs.

-e) Share options
+d) Share options